-ProjectileX's programs are in 216 schools across 14 countries this fall, and in total has a student influence of over 108,000 students.
+ProjectileX's programs are in 216 schools across 15 countries this fall, and has a large youth network.

-ProjectileX has raised over $370,000 from private investors and grants since January 2017.
+ProjectileX has influenced over 108,000 students across it's partnerships and sole programs since January 2017.

 ProjectileX has a unique technology-focused, experiential learning-driven curriculum that gets students to "do".